One of the most popular questions I get from the people I work with is this: ‘How can I ace an interview and get the job?!’

-While traditional interviews are still very much the norm, a recent global recruitment report suggests that soft skills assessment and meetings in casual environments are being increasingly used to assess a candidate’s suitability from a cultural fit point of view.
+While traditional interviews are still very much the norm, a recent global recruitment report suggests that soft skills assessment and meetings in casual environments are being increasingly used to assess a candidate’s suitability from a cultural fit point of view (online interviews are also becoming more popular).
 In addition, and significantly for digital marketers, artificial intelligence comes into play.
 Don’t be surprised if you start to see chatbots conducting interviews in the near future!

 I prepare people every day for career-defining interviews, so have a very good understanding of what is expected from prospective employees.
 Based on my years of knowledge and experience, I’ve detailed below four of the most important areas to focus on, to secure the dream job you’re going for.

 It all starts with your CV.
 Your CV is effectively your career story.
 So, as you look back through your history, pick out highlights that you’ll enjoy talking about in an interview and that are relevant to the role you’re applying for.
 It might be a simple story about what inspired you to join the digital marketing industry, or it could be something specific to the role you’re applying for.
 The best candidates do this for each and every interview they have – a bit like tailoring your CV for the job you’re going for.